jschmer/conv_oo/README.md

 conv_oo
 =======

-Simple wrapper around Libre-/Open-Office's soffice executable for converting odp to pdf primarily but can also be used for any conversion soffice supports.
+Simple python3 wrapper around LibreOffice's soffice executable for converting odp to pdf primarily but can also be used for any conversion soffice supports.